percona/k8spxc-docs/docs/proxysql-conf.md

 !!! note

     For obvious reasons the Operator will not allow the simultaneous enabling of both HAProxy and ProxySQL.
+Also, switching from ProxySQL to HAProxy will cause Percona XtraDB Cluster Pods restart.

 The resulting setup will use the number zero Percona XtraDB Cluster member (`cluster1-pxc-0` by default) as writer.